JoeHossam/elfarouk-task/README.md

 1. After the server has started navigate to [http://127.0.0.1:8000/users/import](http://127.0.0.1:8000/users/import).
 2. There is a simple form where you can upload a file and submit to insert its data into the database.
     > **_NOTE:_** The application expects the file to has 3 columns; name, email and phone.
-    > There is also file testingData which already includes a 20 thousands records.
+    > There is also file testingData which already includes 20 thousands records.
 3. When the app finishes, you will see a simple json message `records successfully uploaded` and the excution time, that is when everything has finished succefully.

 ## Available Scripts